 Marriage Tax Calculator

-Compare your taxes as two single filers versus married filing jointly.
-Find out if marriage creates a tax penalty or bonus, and see the exact dollar difference with a complete bracket breakdown.
+Compare your taxes as two single filers, married filing jointly, and a federal married filing separately estimate.
+Find out whether marriage creates a federal tax penalty or bonus, then check whether MFS or state rules deserve a closer look.

 Enter Each Partner's Income